stvndall/tictactoe/README.md

 # tic tac toe

+## **Note**
+I have made a restructuring change since the official assessment handover.
+This is because I didn't like having so much on the same Layer.
+The official commit at the point of handover is `assessmentsumbitted` -> `git checkout assessmentsumbitted`

 *Normally I would upload the PDF, but this will be a public repo, and I don't want to give away the question, or requirement*

 ## Scope